 Advantage II Flea Spot Treatment for Cats is a topical solution that can be effective for up to 4 weeks.
 This solution begins working within 12 hours of administering and can kill adult fleas, larvae, and eggs.
 This helps break the entire lifecycle of the flea.

-Advantage II is available without a prescription so it is much easier to obtain and can be found in the pet store and large department stores.
+Advantage II is available without a prescription, so it is much easier to obtain and can be found in the pet store and large department stores.
 The formula is designed to be waterproof and uses imidacloprid and pyriproxyfen to do the job.
 This is designed for use in cats that are 8 weeks and older and comes in two different weight range options.

-The downside to Advantage II is that it does not always last the full 4 weeks and some users reported seeing fleas return after approximately 2 weeks.
-As a topical solution, it is naturally messier to administer and since it is so readily available, there have been reports that fleas have adapted and become more resistant to the formula.
+The downside to Advantage II is that it does not always last the full 4 weeks, and some users reported seeing fleas return after approximately 2 weeks.
+As a topical solution, it is naturally messier to administer, and since it is so readily available, there have been reports that fleas have adapted and become more resistant to the formula.

-Buyer’s Guide: Selecting The Best Flea Treatment for Cats
+Buyer’s Guide: Selecting the Best Flea Treatment for Cats

-How to Check for Fleas
+How to Check For Fleas

 Cats will typically show some tell-tale signs that fleas are present and causing them irritation:

-To confirm your cat is infested with fleas, you can check them by using a flea comb, brush, or your fingers to search their skin and coat.
-Run the flea comb, brush, or your fingers alone your cat’s back and underbelly.
+To confirm that your cat is infested with fleas, you can check them by using a flea comb, brush, or your fingers to search their skin and coat.
+Run the flea comb, brush, or your fingers along your cat’s back and underbelly.
 You may notice either the fleas themselves or small black specks, known as flea dirt.

 Types of Flea Treatments and Preventions